Modular knots obey the Chebotarev law: Acknowledgments

 \section{Acknowledgments}

-I would like to express my sincere gratitude to Yuta Nozaki, Hirokazu Maruhashi, and Kimihiko Motegi, and Toshiki Matsusaka to whom I greatly owe the introductions to low-dimensional generalities, foliated dynamics, non-hyperbolic 0-surgeries, and the Rademacher symbols respectively.
-I also thank Masanori Morishita and Hirofumi Niibo for cheerful communications under the COVID19 situation.
-I am and will be grateful to the anonymous referees and experts of journal(s) for careful reading and sincere comments.
-The author has been partially supported by JSPS KAKENHI Grant Number JP19K14538.
+I would like to express my sincere gratitude to Yuta Nozaki, Hirokazu Maruhashi, Kimihiko Motegi, and Toshiki Matsusaka to whom I greatly owe the introductions to low-dimensional generalities, foliated dynamics, non-hyperbolic 0-surgeries, and the Rademacher symbols respectively.
+I also thank Masanori Morishita and Hirofumi Niibo for their cheerful communications during the COVID-19 situation, and Tali Pinsky for answering my query on Lorenz knots.
+I am grateful to the anonymous referees and experts of the journal for careful reading and sincere comments, pointing out several crucial errors in the previous version of this manuscript.
+The author has been partially supported by JSPS KAKENHI Grant Numbers JP19K14538 and JP23K12969.